OntimizeWeb/docs/_o_components/02-o-combo.component.md

 The *let* keyword declares a template input variable that you reference within the template.

 Finally, add the created component to your module for including it in your combo.

+You can check a working example of this renderer [here](https://try.imatia.com/ontimizeweb/v8/playground/main/inputs/combo).

 ## Locker  <span class='menuitem-badge'>new<span>